pekelund-dev/codex-test/docs/cloud-run-deployment.md

   --max-instances 10
 ```

 Adjust min/max instances, authentication, and environment variables as necessary.
 If access should be restricted, remove `--allow-unauthenticated` and grant IAM access explicitly.
+Make sure the OAuth client ID/secret are present so Google sign-in succeeds, and keep `FIRESTORE_ENABLED=true` so self-registration remains available.

 ---